powsybl/powsybl-diagram/docs/single_line_diagrams/layout/bsCluster.md

 >   * several times in a `HorizontalBusList`, in that case the occurrences shall have contiguous indexes,
 >   * only in one single `HorizontalBusList`.

-The goal is to merge all the `BSCluster` in the `VoltageLevel` into a single `BSCluster` having to this kind of pattern:
+The goal is to merge all the `BSCluster` in the `VoltageLevel` into a single `BSCluster` having this kind of pattern:

 ![BSClusterFinal](../../_static/img/sld/layout/BSClusterFinal.svg){align=center class="forced-white-background"}